This unit of work explores the measurement of area. Ākonga estimate and measure area using square centimetres.

-- Recognise the need for a standard unit of area.
+- Recognise the need for a standard unit of area

-- Measure surfaces using square centimetres.
+- Measure objects using square centimetres

-When students can measure areas effectively using non-standard units, they are ready to move to the use of standard units.
-The motivation for moving to this stage, often follows from experiences where the students have used different non-standard units for the same area and have realised that consistency in the units used would allow for the easier and more accurate communication of area measures.
+When ākonga can measure areas effectively using non-standard units, they are ready to move to the use of standard units.
+The motivation for moving to this stage often follows from experiences where the ākonga have used different non-standard units for the same area and have realised that consistency in the units used would allow for the easier and more accurate communication of area measures.

-Students’ measurement experiences must enable them to:
+The measurement experiences of ākonga must enable them to:

-- estimate and measure using square metres and square centimetres.
+- Estimate and measure using square centimetres.

 The usual sequence used in primary school is to introduce the square centimetre and then the square metre.

-As the students become familiar with the size of the square centimetre they should be given many opportunities to estimate before using precise measurement.
-They can also be given the task of using centimetre-squared paper to create different shapes of the same area.
+As ākonga become familiar with the size of the square centimetre they should be given many opportunities to estimate before using precise measurement.
+This could include using centimetre-squared paper to create different shapes of the same area.

-Large sheets of paper
+- Large sheets of paper

-Strips of paper
+- Strips of paper

-- Show the students the outline of an object, for example; a small book, a pebbles packet or a calculator.
+- Show ākonga the outline of an object, for example; a small book, a shell or a rākau stick.